Elias Fries

 Historian, philosopher, author and composer.

-The following is taken from the poem "Night sky" from the Collected Writings, vol. 1-13 1849–1855.
+The following is taken from the poem "Natthimmelen" from Samlade skrifter, Band 1-13 1849-1855.

-Alone I proceed forth on my path,
+Alone I progress on my path,

-Longer and longer stretches the path;
+longer and longer the road stretches;

 Soon only the eternal stars I see.

-For of the love that goes through the world,
+for of the love that goes through the world,

-Fell also a streak into my soul.
+a streak also fell into my soul.

 Burial site: 0104-0248